-For example, some TRAP laws require the janitor’s closet to be a certain size.
+TRAP requirements have nothing to do with patient health and safety.
+Some, for example, dictate the size of janitors’ closets or parking spaces.
 There are even TRAP laws that require health centers to keep the grass outside cut to a certain height.

 The goal of TRAP laws is simple: to close abortion clinics by imposing on them excessive, unnecessary and costly regulations.
 Ninety percent of U.S. counties have no abortion clinic.1

 In 2016, the Supreme Court ruled against a Texas TRAP law in Whole Woman’s Health v.
 Hellerstedt, finding that the law’s requirements had no benefit to the women of Texas and, in fact, created a significant burden to accessing abortion.
 The ruling reaffirmed a woman’s constitutional right and ability to access pre-viability abortion care, but did not automatically invalidate the other TRAP laws still on the books across the nation.

 Pro-choice litigators and organizations are working to apply this reiterated standard to restrictions across the country.
 In the meantime, TRAP laws continue to limit women’s access to abortion care with medically unnecessary, anti-choice regulations.